 - Flushing should be carried out in a safe manner which minimises aerosol production

-- Hard-copy or electric records should be recorded, including a list of the individual outlets flushed; the date, time and duration of flushing; biocide concentration; any other observations; and the initials of the person carrying out the work
+- Hard-copy or electric records should be recorded, including a list of the individual outlets flushed, the date, time and duration of flushing, biocide concentration, any other observations, and the initials of the person carrying out the work

 - Training is likely to be required for personnel carrying out flushing activities, as well as those supervising them

-Having a system in place to help you identify outlets that are used infrequently is also very important.
+Having a system to help you identify outlets that are used infrequently is also very important.
 This may mean involving others within your organisation to find out how often outlets are used, as well as designers and installers.

-Flushing of outlets is essential because it is key to preventing stagnation.
 However, a water flushing regime should form part of a wider approach to Legionella prevention and water treatment in general.

-Written by James Greenwood
+Written by Jon Greaves

 Jon has progressively worked through operational roles, account management, technical management, and senior management roles over the last 16 years within one of the group companies before moving into the role of Water and Air Managing Director.
 Jon has experience across multiple sectors of water and air compliance, including district energy networks; data centres; healthcare; food and beverage and facilities management.
 Jon acted as a corresponding steering committee member on CIBSE CP1 – Heat Networks Code of Practice for the UK released in 2020.